mih-kopylov/versioner-maven-plugin/README.md

 Note, that Jython is sensitive to indentations, same as Python.

-Here's an example of such a definition that always returns a `0.0.0-SNAPSHOT` version.
+Here're examples of such a definition that always returns a `0.0.0-SNAPSHOT` version.

 ```xml
 <plugin>